debxylen/BlockExplorer/README.md

-# XYL Block Explorer
+# ETH Block Explorer

-This is a static, client-side Block Explorer designed for the [XYL Testnet](https://github.com/debxylen/XYL-Testnet).
-It provides a dark-themed and well-looking interface to view details like balance of an address, recent transactions, block details...etc.
+This is a static, client-side Block Explorer originally designed for the now-archived XYL TestNet.
+It provides a dark-themed and ~~well-looking~~ kinda shit-looking interface to view details like balance of an address, recent transactions, block details...etc.
 It is also configurable to work with any Ethereum Virtual Machine (EVM) compatible blockchain.
+[MAYBE]

 ## Features